-Test fire-detection and warning systems and manually-operated warning devices weekly following the manufacturer's or installer's instructions.
+Test fire detection and warning systems and manually-operated warning devices weekly following the manufacturer's or installer's instructions.
 Check the batteries of safety torches and that fire extinguishers and hose reels are correctly located and in apparent working order.
-Fire pumps and standby diesel engines should be tested for 30 minutes each week.